 If you want to set yourself up right from the beginning, here is what I recommend.
 This is the complete solo training kit and it will cover every drill in this book.

 Two standard Discraft UltraStar discs (175g).
 This is the official game disc.
 Every sanctioned Ultimate game from middle school leagues to the professional AUDL uses this disc.
 You need to practice with the disc you play with.
-Get two.
+Get two or more (pack of 5 is $40).

 Two UltraStar Soft discs.
 This is the game changer.
 And I mean that literally.
 These discs will transform your solo practice.
-Let me explain why.
+Let me explain why later on, however no one knows about these discs from my experience and they are absolutely amazing due to their flexibility and they don't scuff on the pavement.

 One Dodgebee.
 The softest disc you can buy that still maintains its shape.
-Pure fun and incredibly useful for specific drills.
+Pure fun for throwing at someone (we play tag with these) and incredibly useful for throwing straight in the air and catching it because it is like catching a pillow - just so soft, never hurts in the slightest.

 That is five discs total.
 Under sixty dollars for a complete training setup that will last you for years.

-Why the UltraStar Soft Is a Game Changer
+Why the UltraStar Soft Disc Is a Game Changer

 I cannot overstate how important the soft disc is for solo training.
 There are four reasons, and each one matters.

 Reason one: they are easier on your hands.
 When you are doing hundreds of reps, catching a hard plastic disc over and over starts to sting.
 The soft disc is made of rubbery silicone that absorbs impact.
 Your hands stay fresh.
 Your fingers stay happy.
-You can train longer without the pain that makes you want to stop.
+It is just super easy to catch compared to a regular disc.
+Ideal for beginners and it is just fun from an advanced player perspective.

 Reason two: they are quiet.
 This is something nobody talks about, but it is a real factor.
 When you are training your non dominant hand, you are going to drop discs.
 A lot of discs.
 And when a hard plastic UltraStar hits a hardwood floor or a concrete driveway, it makes a loud crack that echoes through the house.
 Your family hears it.
 Your neighbors hear it.
-It makes you self conscious, and that makes you practice less.
+It makes you self conscious.
+The soft disc is virtually noise free.
+I use it indoors often and if it hits something and slams into something, it makes very little noise, especially compared to a regular disc.
+Less noise just hurts the ears less.

 Reason three: they do not scuff.
-Throw a hard disc against a concrete wall and it gets chewed up.
+Throw a hard disc up a concrete wall or along the street pavement and it gets major scuffs.
 Ridges form in the plastic.
 The rim gets rough and starts cutting into your fingers on the next throw.
 The soft disc bounces off concrete, pavement, and brick without a scratch.
-You can throw it against a wall a thousand times and it looks the same as the day you bought it.
+You can throw it up a wall or against the pavement and there are zero scuffs.

 The Dodgebee: The Fun Factor